suzuki-shunsuke/tfcmt-docs/docs/plan-patch.md

 ### Using `-patch` with monorepos containing multiple root modules (tfstates)

-You can specify `target` variable to tell tfcmt which comments should update:
+You can specify the `target` variable to instruct tfcmt which comments should be updated:

 ```console
 $ cd /path/to/root-modules/dev